josquin-research-project/jrp-scores/README.md

 they sometimes represent longs (quadruple whole notes), and may include patterns of dashed and solid lines to indicate the implied long (solid lines) and breve (dash line) metric grid of the music.
+In Circle mensuration the mensural breve is a dotted double whole note in modern notation.

-All parts are encoded in modern notation that is sensitive to the original mensural notation intent of the fifteenth century.
+All parts are encoded in modern notation, but sensitive to the original mensural notation intent of the fifteenth century.
 The main difference is that all rhythmic durations and augmentation dots are made explicit rather than dependent on a note's musical